DessimozLab/Annotation-Orthology/GSTDBenchmark/README.txt

 echo "ReadProgram('parameters.drw'); ReadProgram('prep_bs_from_omastandalone.drw');" | bin/omadarwin

 This should render a new subdirectory (for_benchmarking) with 2 files and 1 symlink (Summaries.drw, ServerSeqs.db and ServerIndexed.db)
+3) Create your repo from https://github.com/qfo/benchmark-webservice.git

-3) Go to the generateData subdirectory of the benchmarking directory (which is actually a git repo from https://github.com/qfo/benchmark-webservice.git with small modifications) and export a QFO_REFSET_PATH to the directory of the OMA run you want to run the benchmark on, specifically to the subdirectory that we created in the previous step 2 (e.g. export QFO_REFSET_PATH=<pathto/OMAStandalone/run/for_benchmarking>)
+4) Go to the generateData subdirectory of the benchmarking directory (the git repo) and export a QFO_REFSET_PATH to the directory of the OMA run you want to run the benchmark on, specifically to the subdirectory that we created in the previous step 2 (e.g. export QFO_REFSET_PATH=<pathto/OMAStandalone/run/for_benchmarking>)

-4) run python generate_json_mapping.py -e
+5) run python generate_json_mapping.py -e
 This should generate mapping.json.gz within the for_benchmarking folder

+6) If you are using a newick species tree, you will need also the file generate_speciestree_samples_silvia.py, which is provided in this repo (Annotation-Orthology) in the generateData directory.
+Alternatively, if the species tree is input as phyloxml simply use generate_speciestree_samples.py, which is the original file in the benchmark repo.
+7) Then, run:
-5) Then, run: python generate_speciestree_samples_silvia.py --tree-size 10 Luca --out $QFO_REFSET_PATH <pathto/OMAStandalone/run/SpeciesTree.nwk (Alternatively, if the species tree is input as phyloxml simply use generate_speciestree_samples.py)
+python generate_speciestree_samples_silvia.py --tree-size 10 Luca --out $QFO_REFSET_PATH <pathto/OMAStandalone/run/SpeciesTree.nwk

 Now you are ready to run the nextflow pipeline of the qfo_benchmark

 For running the benchmark, you will need to use singularity or docker as it uses an external image (see nextflow.config).
 The benchmark is run by running the nextflow main.nf file.
-First, you will need to change the $QFO_REFSET_PATH: export $QFO_REFSET_PATH=<pathto/OMAStandalone/run>
+First, you will need to:
+1) change the $QFO_REFSET_PATH: export $QFO_REFSET_PATH=<pathto/OMAStandalone/run>
+2) change the nextflow.config file to the one provided in this repo (Annotation-Orthology), which might need some further changes if you use docker instead of singularity.
 A sample command for running the benchmark is the following. nextflow run main.nf -profile singularity --results_dir ./obs_out --goldstandard_dir $QFO_REFSET_PATH/for_benchmarking/ --challenges_ids " G_STD2_Luca" --assess_dir ./reference_data/data --participant_id topEnsembl  --input $QFO_REFSET_PATH/Output/HierarchicalGroups.orthoxml